wtsu/MachineLearning/README.md

 # MachineLearning
 Machine Learning Related Projects

-\nCancer Classifier  - Python Script that predicts whether you have a malignant or benign tumor
+Cancer Classifier  - Python Script that predicts whether you have a malignant or benign tumor